OFDataCommittee/OFMLHackathon/doc/examples/python_api_examples.rst

   :language: python
   :linenos:

 The code below shows how to set a script from a file.
+Running the script set from file uses the same API calls as the example shown above.

 .. literalinclude:: ../../examples/serial/python/example_script_file.py
   :language: python